Increasing Access to College

 By 2020, more than two-thirds of Oregon jobs will require post-secondary education, yet only one-third of our high school graduates go on to complete a post-secondary degree or certificate within six years of graduation.
 Our students need access before they can earn a degree or certificate.

-- Today, counselors are swapping ideas across schools, community partners are playing active roles on school teams, and practitioners are actively communicating their lessons learned throughout their systems.
-Only four months into this year’s FAFSA season, schools are already seeing large increases.
+- Today, counselors are swapping ideas across schools, community partners are playing active roles on school teams, and practitioners are actively communicating their lessons learned throughout their systems – and schools are already seeing large increases.

 - Data is driving positive change: throughout 2016, All Hands Raised worked with the Oregon Office of Student Access and Completion to improve the flow of FAFSA data to all schools, giving schools the critical insight they need to understand student-level impacts.
 In addition, our regular distribution of real-time FAFSA completion rates for local schools continues to inspire healthy competition and a shared commitment to improve.